-The applicant is requesting a Certificate of Appropriateness for approval to construct a single family, residential structure on the vacant lot at 802 Nolan Street, in the Dignowity Hill Historic District.
-The proposed new construction is to feature one story in height and a detached garage.
+The applicant is requesting a Certificate of Appropriateness for approval to construction a 1-story, single family residential structure on the vacant lot at 1104 Nolan, located within the Dignowity Hill Historic District.

 APPLICABLE CITATIONS:

 Historic Design Guidelines, Chapter 4, Guidelines for New Construction i.
 Setbacks-Align front facades of new buildings with front facades of adjacent buildings where a consistent setback has been established along the street frontage.
 Use the median setback of buildings along the street frontage where a variety of setbacks exist.
 Refer to UDC Article 3, Division 2.
 Base Zoning Districts for applicable setback requirements. ii.
 Orientation-Orient the front façade of new buildings to be consistent with the predominant orientation of historic buildings along the street frontage.